 Do I Need a Divorce Lawyer For a No-Fault or Uncontested Divorce?

 If you and your spouse have only been married several years, just have basic incompatibility as the grounds, have met the 1 year legal separation requirement, expect no alimony, have no children, and agree on all non-marital property; what is his and what is her’s after going through every single item in the house, you may not need an attorney.
-Get the paperwork, go through it very slowly, be totally honest, and see if a judge will sign off on it.
-If anything comes out during the filing, you will have wasted all of that time, money, and need to start over with an expert.

 From general experience, very few of these ‘Do It Yourself Divorces’ work because usually people getting divorced have some anger at the other party.
 Maybe they don’t want to publicize her adultery or his recent drug binge, but there will be underlying anger and it will come out when he wants the antique gun her dad gave THEM for Christmas or she wants to keep his grandmother’s ring that he proposed to her with.
 That’s when you need a Divorce Attorney.